collective/collective.developermanual/source/functionality/controlpanel.rst

     </registry>

-Configuring plone products from buildout
+Configuring Plone products from buildout
 ========================================

-See a section in the :ref:`Buildout chapter <configuring-products-from-buildout>`
+See a section in the
+:ref:`Buildout chapter <configuring-products-from-buildout>`

 Configuration using environment variables